gitpod-io/gitpod-docs/src/44_Config_Start_Tasks.md

 ### `init` command

-The `init` property can be used to specify shell commands that should only be executed on after a workspace was freshly cloned and needs to be initialized somehow.
+The `init` property can be used to specify shell commands that should only be executed after a workspace was freshly cloned and needs to be initialized somehow.
 Such tasks are usually builds or downloading dependencies.
-Anything you only want to do once but not whejn you restart a workspace or start a [snapshot](33_Sharing_anc_Collaborationb.md).
+Anything you only want to do once but not when you restart a workspace or start a [snapshot](33_Sharing_anc_Collaborationb.md).

 Here is an example for a node project that makes use of `init`: